MicrosoftDocs/kaizala-docs/Articles/BusinessSolutions/Life@Work/InspirationalQuotes@Workplace/InspirationalQuotes@Workplace.md

 > Note: In a flat group, all the group members and admins can create and send this card.
 In managed Public group, only admin and member role users can send this card, while subscribers would recieve the card.

-Here are few Quotes from famous personalities that will help you to start-
+Here are few Quotes from famous personalities that will help you to start:

  1. We are what we repeatedly do.
 Excellence then, is not an act, but a habit. – Aristotle
  2. There are no secrets to success.
 It is the result of preparation, hard work, and learning from failure. – Colin Powell